 The second climber, however, is also values-focused.
 Life isn’t just about the goal – it’s also about the journey; it’s about how he achieves his goal.
 And his values were at the forefront of his mind as he strived to reach his goal.

 In terms of frugal living, being value-oriented is what stops us from being miserly cheapskates.
 Frugality, miser, cheapskate: these aren’t just words that mean the same thing, living according to your values is the key difference between being frugal and being cheap.

 Because frugality balances environmental concerns like waste and social concerns like sweatshops with saving money.
 Goals and values in a dance together.

 That’s not to say that you won’t have to make compromises.
 We all have to make compromises and perfectionism is unhealthy.
 Sometimes the budget is just too tight to stick to our values.
 Other times, you might compromise savings in order to act on your values.
 That’s life.
 We all have to balance reality with ideals.

-The good news is, there are a lots of ways we can act on our values each and every day that don’t have anything to do with spending money.
-Which brings us to the next point: values can be a little abstract and broad.
-How do we know if we’re living according our values?
+The good news is, there are lots of ways we can act on our values each and every day that don’t have anything to do with spending money.
+This brings us to the next point: values can be a little abstract and broad.
+How do we know if we’re living according to our values?

 Live by Your Values by Translating them Into Guiding Principles